-Guided by Cory Doctorow, you will learn how to recognise threats that could harm you online and take steps to reduce the chances that they happen to you.
+On this course, guided by Cory Doctorow, you’ll learn how to recognise online security threats that could harm you and explore the steps you can take to minimise your risk.

-The course will frame your online safety in the context of the wider world, introducing concepts like malware, viruses, trojans, network security, cryptography, identity theft, and risk management.
+The course will improve your online safety in the context of the wider world, introducing concepts like malware, trojan virus, network security, cryptography, identity theft, and risk management.

-The course was supported by the UK Government’s National Cyber Security Programme, is GCHQ Certified Training and IISP accredited.
+The course is supported by the UK Government’s National Cyber Security Programme, is GCHQ Certified Training and IISP accredited.

 - Threat landscape: terminology, cyber security threats, keeping up to date

 - Authentication: access control, passwords, two-factor authentication